 How to Interview a Software Engineer: Useful Resources

 For the most part, learning how to spot issues with the hiring practices within my company and how to deal with them was a process of experimentation, constant discussions, and developing experience.
 However, you can learn better and faster by reaching out to other managers and building a network.
-If you’re interested, you can find other people discussing the same ideas on places like Discord and in Slack groups.
+If you’re interested, you can find other people discussing the same ideas on places like the Dev Interrupted Discord.

 If you’re looking for more information about better hiring practices and more effective monitoring of your teams, consider checking out LinearB.
 They offer the first-ever project board explicitly designed for dev leads.
 You get all of the details you need to make decisions on a single screen, asynchronously—without interrupting your devs.
 And while you’re there, check out LinearB’s podcast episode for suggestions on hiring senior developers.